 Shared Transfer Airport to Broome Cable Beach Hotels

-Accommodation in a Pool View Studio for 2 nights – Room Only
+Accommodation in a One Bedroom Apartment for 2 nights – room only

 This morning is at leisure and an opportunity to do some independent exploring, or just relax.

-Afternoon Best of Broome – Shared Small Group Tour
+Half Day Broome Sights with Sunset Camel Ride – Shared Small Group Tour

-Inclusions: Hotel pick up and drop off, sunset platter, Chinatown walking tour
+Inclusions: Hotel pick up and drop off, Matso beer tasting, pearl appreciation talk, camel ride.

 Coral Expeditions, Broome

 11 Day Kimberley Expedition Cruise – Coral Adventurer – Coral Deck, 1 Double